alirezakazemipour/A2C-SIL-TF2/README.md

             ├── stats.json
             └── weights.h5
 ```
-1. _Agent_ package includes the neural network structure, the core of agent decision making paradiagm  and the agent's experience replay.
+1. _Agent_ package includes the neural network structure, the core of agent decision-making paradigm, and the agent's experience replay.
 2. _Common_ includes minor codes that are common for most RL codes and do auxiliary tasks like logging, wrapping Atari environments and... .
-3. _Results_ is the directory that Gifs,  plot images of the current Readme file  and pre-trained weights have been stored at.
+3. _Results_ is the directory that Gifs,  plot images of the current Readme file, and pre-trained weights have been stored at.

 ## References